-The inspiration for today’s post comes from my meat-eating mother who a couple of weeks ago, during one of our Google Hangouts chats, mentioned that she was preparing a beef and potato goulash for dinner and suggested that I should try and make a meatless version.
+The inspiration for this Vegan Goulash comes from my meat-eating mother who a couple of weeks ago, during one of our Google Hangouts chats, mentioned that she was preparing a beef and potato goulash for dinner and suggested that I should try and make a meatless version.

 And speaking of mum, I love her so much.
 She most definitely deserves the honorary title of Don’t Feed After Midnight recipe developer!
 Despite refusing to go veggie (I keep dropping hints, maybe one day!), she is incredibly supportive and always has so many recipe suggestions for the blog.